369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/logistic-regression/README.md

 Now, because of our sigmoid function being non-linear, we can't use a square error cost function otherwise we will end up with it being non-convex

-So what we will our cost function look like?
+So what will our cost function look like?

 ```
 			{ -log(h𝜣))     if y = 1